realmagicgreen/magicgreen11ty/src/content/articles/2018-05-10-sos-from-the-deep.md

 ---
-name: SOS from the deep
+title: SOS from the deep
-subtitle: CTC provides education and training to make sure that marine protected areas!
+subtitle: "CTC provides education and training to make sure that marine protected areas!"
-description: Coral Reefs need our help now!
+description: "Coral Reefs need our help now!
 More than 27% of the world’s coral reefs are already lost.
-If we don’t do anything about it, almost all of our coral reefs will be gone by 2050 and there will be more plastics than fish in the ocean!
-Why are coral reefs so important for our future?
-They are complex and very valuable ecosystems and provide habitats for a huge diversity of species.
+If we don’t do anything about it, almost all of our coral reefs..."
+date: 2018-05-10
+published: true
 category: solutions
-tags: Bali biodiversity learning initiative Indonesia Nusa-Penida Maluku save-oceans tropical
-image: /assets/p/posts/solutions/sos-from-the-deep/sos-from-the-deep.jpg
+tags: [article, Bali, biodiversity, learning, initiative, Indonesia, Nusa-Penida, Maluku, save-oceans, tropical]
+cover_image: ./images/solutions/sos-from-the-deep/sos-from-the-deep.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...